HarpreetSingh18/DjangoTodoApp/README.md

 }<br/>

 ### 6. Migrate so that all the required tables of this app will be created in testdb database.
 It executes SQL commands
-Python manage.py migrate
+python manage.py migrate

 ### 7. Finally, run this application
-Python manage.py runserver
+python manage.py runserver